 This lesson is fairly comprehensive because it explores several options for modifying the audio in a project.
 Students learn to use effects to manipulate the high, low, and middle frequencies, as well as EQ to affect multiple frequencies at once.
-In this lesson, they learn to apply effects to a clip or an entire track as well as how to remove background noise from a clip.
+In this lesson, they learn to apply effects and remove background noise from a clip.